Xinjiang internment camps: Forced labor

 In 2018, the Financial Times reported that the Yutian / Keriya county vocational training centre, among the largest of the Xinjiang re-education camps, had opened a forced labour facility including eight factories spanning shoemaking, mobile phone assembly and tea packaging, giving a base monthly salary of CN¥1,500.
 Between 2016 and 2018, the centre expanded 269 percent in total area.

-The Australian Strategic Policy Institute reported that from 2017 to 2019 more than 80,000 Uyghurs were shipped elsewhere in China for factory jobs that "strongly suggest forced labour".
-Conditions of these factories were consistent with the stipulations of forced labor as defined by the International Labor Organization.

 In 2021, former supplier for Nike, Esquel Group, sued the United States Government for listing it on a sanction list for forced labor allegations in Xinjiang.
 It was later removed from the sanction list due to lack of evidence provided by the US Commerce department.

 In October 2021, the CBC in collaboration with the Investigative Reporting Project Italy along with The Guardian reported on the export of tomato products from Xinjiang and tied to forced labor by the Uyghurs.
 The report identified tomato products being exported to other countries such as Italy to be repackaged for sale in other markets such as Canada.

 In June 2021, human rights reports indicated that costs of solar modules had been depressed in recent years due to Chinese forced labor practices in the solar module and wind turbine exports industry.
 Globally, China dominated manufacturing, installation and exports in the field.
 The practice of forced labor was blamed for the bankruptcy of firms in the US and German solar industries, multiple times, over the decade 2010–2020.
 In one report, upon declaring a bankruptcy, the cost of raw materials for manufacturing panels was suggested to be 30% of the total manufacturing costs.
 It was argued that China do not pay labor costs.

+A June 2025 report by Global Rights Compliance said that 15 companies involved in the extraction and processing of critical minerals directly used state-imposed forced labor in Xinjiang and that there were an additional 68 downstream customers.
+The report warned that significant portions of the world economy may be exposed to products involving forced labor practices.
+Radio Free Asia stated that the report was based on "analyses of state media, shipping records, and marketing and corporate annual reports.